Continuous-time weakly self-avoiding walk on $\mathbb{Z}$ has strictly monotone escape speed: Introduction

 \subsection{The continuous-time WSAW model and main results}

-We consider the nearest-neighbor simple random walk on $\Z$, \ie, the walk jumps left or right, each with rate 1.
+We consider the continuous-time nearest-neighbor simple random walk on $\Z$, \ie, the walk jumps left or right, each with rate 1.
 Denote the walk by $\{X(t)\}_{t\ge0}$ and denote its expectation by $E_i$ if $X(0)=i$.
-The local time of $X$ at $x\in \Z$ up to time $T$ is defined by Notice that gives the self-intersection local time at $x$ up to time $T$.
+The \emph{local time of $X$ at $x\in \Z$ up to time $T$} is defined by Notice that gives the \emph{self-intersection local time at $x$ up to time $T$}.

 As in the discrete-time setting, we penalize self-intersections.
-Let $g>0$ be the repelling strength parameter and let $\phi(t) = t^2$.
-We introduce self-avoidance as follows.
-The weakly self-avoiding walk measure $\P_i^{g, T}$, for walks with $X(0)=i$, is defined by the expectation For $i, j\in \Z$, define For $\nu\in\C$, define $p(t) = e^{-g\phi(t) - \nu t}$.
-The \emph{two-point function} of the weakly self-avoiding walk from $i$ to $j$ is defined to be the Laplace transform
+Let $g>0$ be the repelling strength parameter.
+The weakly self-avoiding walk measure $\P_i^{g, T}$, for walks starting from $i$, is defined by the $\phi(t) = t^2$ case of the expectation For $i, j\in \Z$, we define We use the Laplace transform with a complex parameter $\nu\in\C$.
+With $p(t) = e^{-g\phi(t) - \nu t}$, the \emph{two-point function} of the weakly self-avoiding walk from $i$ to $j$ is defined to be